vitamino/gattica/README.md

     # Include the gem
     require 'gattica'

-    # Login using your OAT
+    # Login using your OAUHT2 Token
     ga = Gattica.new({
         token: 'oauth2_token'
     })